akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 >image

-Except for the `Empty table` template, some columns will be created for you.
+Except for the `Empty table` template, some columns are already created for you.
 You are free to add new ones, simply by clicking on `Add new columns`.
 For each new column, you must define a code, a label, and the type (`select`, `number`, `text` or `yes/no`).
 The column label can be translated in your catalog locales.
+You can also **change the order** of the columns, by clicking on the burger button.

+>image

+Finally, you are also free to **delete** each column, by clicking on the trashcan (appearing when hovering the raw).

 # Let's discover the table attribute's particularities